SiyiP/linked-blog-starter-md/11 HEENT/SFP Introduction to Cranial Nerves Sympathetics, and Parasympathetics of Head and Neck_Hohn.md

 - CN 7 - has **lacrimal *superior aspect of the superior salivatory nucleus* and the superior salivatory nucleus,** synapsing in the **pterygopalatine and submandibular ganglion**
 	-  postganglionic parasympathetic ones -> lacrimal, nasal, palatine glands + submandibular + sublingual glands
 - CN 9 glossopharyngeal - has parasymp fibers from the inferior salivatory nuc -> ganglia of the otic ganglia
+	- inferior salivatory nuc -> preganglionic parasympathetic fibers -> **lesser petrosal nerve** (br of glossopharyngeal n), which will convey parasympathetic nerves to the **otic ganglion in the infratemporal fossa**
-	-  postganglionic parasympathetic ones -> parotid gland
+	- -> postganglionic parasympathetic ones travel thru **auriculotemporal nerve, which is CNV3** -> parotid gland
+		- note - the auriculotemporal n aka CNV3 will drop those parasympathetic nerves off as it ascends to supply the scalp
+		- runs with the auriculotemporal n = the **superficial temporal a**
-- CN 10 vagus nerve - has fibers from the nucleus ambiguus and dorsal motor nuc and going to the terminal ganglia near heart or other tissues
+- CN 10 vagus nerve - has fibers from the nucleus ambiguus and dorsal motor nuc and going to the terminal ganglia near heart or other tissues (pharynx, larynx, thoracic viscera, abdominal viscera of foregut + midgut)
 	-  postganglionic parasympathetic ones -> heart lungs GI tract (to first 2/3 of transverse colon)

 general pathways of CNs... memorize functional components of CNS